gbmhunter/MChrono/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v1.3.1.0  2014-10-07 'Utc::Validate()' allows for 61 seconds in a minute (to account for leap seconds), closes #9.
+v1.3.2.0  2014-10-07 Added unit tests to make sure 'Utc::ValidateString()' takes into account the different number of days in each month (including Feb in leap years), closes #10. v1.3.1.0  2014-10-07 'Utc::Validate()' allows for 61 seconds in a minute (to account for leap seconds), closes #9.
 Added unit tests which make sure 'Utc::Validate()' fails if month, day, hour, minute and second are outside their valid range, closes #8. v1.3.0.0  2014-09-26 Wrapped all MChrono objects in the MChrono namespace, closes #5.
 Moved classes in 'MChrono.hpp' into their own files, closes #6.
 Added C standard library dependencies to the README.
 Added 'MChrono::IsLeapYear()' method, closes #7.
 Added ability to decode UTC string into a UTC object, closes #4. v1.2.0.0  2014-09-26 Made logic aware of the divisible by 100/400 leap year rule (in where 2100 will not be a leap year, 2400 will e.t.c), and added appropriate unit tests, closes #3.